Dtanar/hustle_rostere/README.md

 # todosql

-A basic flutter project with sqllite database and riverpod for management
+A basic flutter todo app project with sqllite database and riverpod for management

 ## Getting Started